Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 How to earn the Southwest Companion Pass: 100 qualifying one-way flights OR 110,000 qualifying points in a calendar year.
 The Companion Pass doesn’t rely on Tier Qualifying Points.
-You can earn the Companion Pass simply by spending on Southwest credit cards, like:
+You can earn the Companion Pass simply by earning the welcome bonus and spending on Southwest credit cards, like:

 Earning the bonuses from these cards DO count toward the Companion Pass.
-So by opening 1 personal and 1 small business Southwest credit card, you’ll have almost enough points to immediately qualify for the Companion Pass!
+So by opening one personal and one small business Southwest credit card, you’ll have enough (or nearly enough) points to immediately qualify for the Companion Pass!

-Note: You can only hold 1 Southwest personal credit card at a time.
+Note: You can only hold one Southwest personal credit card at a time.

-You can change your Southwest companion up to 3 times per calendar year, AFTER you initially choose your companion.
-That means you can have 4 different companions the first calendar year, then 3 in the second year – or 7 total across the life of the pass.
+You can change your Southwest companion up to three times per calendar year, AFTER you initially choose your companion.
+That means you can have four different companions the first calendar year, then three in the second year – or 7 total across the life of the pass.